KillianLynch/local-lab-dev/23ai-new-features/database-setup/database-setup.md

     ![locate adb](images/im2.png " ")

-3. Keep the delault compantement and give the databse a display name and databsae name.
+3. Keep the default compartment and give the datable a display name and database name.
 Let's name it db23ai.
 Next **click** transaction Processing and keep the serverless option for the database.

     ![locate adb](images/im3.png " ")

-4. Double check we're creating a 23ai always free databsae and give your database a password.
+4. Double check we're creating a 23ai always free database and give your database a password.
     > The password must be 12 to 30 characters and contain at least one uppercase letter, one lowercase letter, and one number.
 The password cannot contain the double quote (") character or the username "admin".

     ![locate adb](images/im4.png " ")